Fanatics Sportsbook Super Bowl Promo Code GOALBONUS: Get $1000 in FanCash for Patriots v Seahawks | Goal.com US

 - Complete registration and enter promo code GOALBONUS.

-- Make one qualifying bet per day, for up to 10 days.
+- Place one qualifying bet per day, for up to 10 days.

-- Convert your FanCash into bonus bets and keep the Super Bowl excitement alive.
+- Convert your FanCash into bonus bets and keep the NFL Championship excitement alive.

 Note: not withdrawable as cash.